-Retro-fit staircase in blackened stainless steel, Google offices, 6 Pancras Square, London, UK
+Retro-fit Stairs in the Sky that appear as a sinuous, sculptural ribbon, Google offices, 6 Pancras Square, London, UK

 Staircase in blackened stainless steel with over-wax finish for Google, 6 Pancras Square, London, UK - Architects: AHMM - Main contractor: ISG - Staircase fabrication, installation and finishing: John Desmond Ltd - Structural engineers for John Desmond Ltd: AECOM - Showing view from below the stairs.
 Photography by Tim Soar